Real-life story - Andrew Daffern

-I am a Talent for Care admin apprentice.
-My duties tend to vary but my main tasks include updating databases, typing up letters, designing posters for events, sending out reminder emails to colleagues and clients regarding training, booking or arranging meetings.
-My tasks also include photocopying and printing off worksheets, checking apprenticeship application forms, ensuring that they have been filled correctly and scanned.
+I am a Talent for Care administration apprentice.
+My duties tend to vary but my main tasks include updating databases, typing up letters, designing posters for events, and sending out reminder emails to colleagues and clients regarding training, booking or arranging meetings.
+My tasks also include photocopying and printing off worksheets, and checking apprenticeship application forms, ensuring that they have been filled correctly and scanned.

 The best bits and challenges

 Being an apprentice at the trust makes me feel I am in safe hands.
 Everyone there has been friendly, willing to listen and they also adapt to my needs – nothing is too much for me to ask.

 Everyone is supportive of me, including coming up with ideas that can help me in my tasks.
 One of the ideas was, whenever I was given a task, to write it down straightaway so I will not forget it later and panic.

 The trust has been accepting of me and I believe they are keen to learn more about Asperger syndrome so that the staff can understand future employees who are diagnosed with it and able to help them.